 Kevin Choi is a second-year Robotics PhD student.
-He graduated from Georgia Tech with a BS in Mechanical Engineering and a minor in Computer Science.
-He is working on reflexive, high force-density grippers for mobile robots and assisting in the design of a hip exoskeleton for the ROAMR project.
+He graduated from the Georgia Institute of Technology with a BS in Mechanical Engineering and a minor in Computer Science.
+He is working on reflexive, high force-density grippers for mobile robots and assisting in the mechatronics of a hip exoskeleton for the ROAMR project.

 Samuel Deal is a second-year Robotics PhD student.
 He graduated from the Franciscan University of Steubenville with a B.S. in Mathematics and from the University of Notre Dame with a B.S. in Mechanical Engineering.
 Sam’s research involves simulating, measuring and controlling the aerodynamic response of unmanned aerial vehicles.
 Outside of work, Sam enjoys mountain biking and playing guitar with friends.